-not just the provision of additional credit that matters, but that credit attributes are also important.
-While this is a well-established finding in terms of collateral (Jack et al., 2017), liability structure (Attanasio et al., 2015a), and grace period (Field et al., 2013), the novelty of this study is to show that the loan label plays a significant role in affecting loan take-up and investment decisions of poor households.
+Through a simple theoretical framework and supporting evidence from our data, we show that it is not just the provision of additional credit that matters, but that the label attached to the credit is also important.
+While this are well-established findings in terms of collateral (Jack et al., 2017), liability structure (Attanasio et al., 2015a), and grace period (Field et al., 2013), the novelty of this study is to show that the loan label plays a significant role in affecting loan take-up and investment decisions of poor households.
 We establish this through two empirical tests based on implications of the theory.

 Our findings have important implications for the design of sanitation policies.
-Concerns have been raised about the costs and effectiveness of two widely used approaches: CLTS, which mobilises communities and creates awareness about sanitation issues, and the provision of subsidies.
+Concerns have been raised about the costs and effectiveness of two widely used approaches: CLTS, which mobilizes communities and creates awareness about sanitation issues, and the provision of subsidies.
 While each of these policies has been shown to be effective, individually and when combined, (Pickering et al., 2015; Clasen et al., 2014, Patil et al., 2014; Guiteras et al., 2015 among others), they can be very costly, and difficult to target effectively.
-Questions have also been raised about the ability of CLTS to boost the take-up of safe sanitation, particularly since it does not relax liquidity constraints (e.g. Abramovsky et al., 2018; Cameron et al., 2013).
-At the same time, designing effective subsidy schemes at scale is non-trivial in developing country settings, which are characterised by high informality and low administrative capacity.
-Sanitation microloans offer another, potentially complementary, policy option.
-Indeed, (Augsburg et al., 2019) shows that this intervention, which coincided by chance with the roll-out of the Government of India's SBM policy, supported this policy by providing financing for households that were ineligible for SBM subsidies, and bridge financing for some subsidy eligible households who could avail of the full subsidy only after constructing the toilet.
+Questions have also been raised about the ability of CLTS to boost the take-up of safe sanitation, particularly since it does not relax liquidity constraints (e.g. Abramovsky et al., 2020; Cameron et al., 2019).

+At the same time, designing effective subsidy schemes at scale is non-trivial in developing country settings, which are characterized by high informality and low administrative capacity.
+Sanitation microloans offer another much cheaper (to the implementer at least) and potentially complementary, policy option.
+Indeed, Augsburg et al. [2019] shows that this sanitation microcredit intervention supported Government of India's SBM policy by providing financing for households that were ineligible for SBM subsidies, and bridge financing for some subsidy eligible households who could avail of the full subsidy only after constructing the toilet.
+These findings suggest that, although there are some trade-offs between subsidies and microcredit, substitution between the two financial tools is imperfect.
+Microfinance is widespread in developing countries, including India, where over 100 million rural households are estimated to be either clients of microfinance institutions, or members of self-help groups (Ravi, 2019).
+This type of program can thus be easily scaled up, in India and beyond.

 We are not the first to show that the provision of microcredit can be effective in increasing sanitation coverage.
 BenYishay et al. [2017] showed that microcredit increased the demand for toilet construction materials when offered together.
-However, they find a lower loan-to-new toilet conversion rate of 35-40%, despite doorstep delivery of construction materials.
-Our study provides evidence of external validity of using microcredit to boost sanitation investments, by showing that microcredit increases toilet coverage in a different context (India rather than Cambodia), with a different product design (labelled loan vs bundled loan), and liability structure (joint liability vs individual liability) and different target populations (existing clients of implementing MFI vs. households interested in purchasing a toilet).
-Yet, there are some differences in the findings, with our study finding a higher loan-to-new-toilet conversion rate.
-Disentangling the underlying driver of this is left to future research.
+Our study provides evidence of external validity of using microcredit to boost sanitation investments, by showing that microcredit increases toilet coverage in a different context (India rather than Cambodia), with a different product design (labelled vs bundled loan), and liability structure (joint vs individual liability) and different target populations (existing clients of implementing MFI vs. households interested in purchasing a toilet).